mkarliner/ThingStudio/README.md

 TODO List

-Name and password for connection
+Name and password for Connection
-Secure connections.
+Secure Connections.

 # Usage